timabell/timwise.co.uk/_posts/2021-03-15-github-rebase-and-squash-considered-harmful.md

 * It calls out the difference between you writing your commit and deciding it can go into `main`.
 * It retains the information about which commit you based your branch on.

 There's something to be said for being able to do a `git log --first-parent origin/main` and get a consistent list of merged PR branches.
-It's really quite readbale compared to a mishmash of the different styles of merge to `main`.
+It's really quite readable compared to a mishmash of the different styles of merge to `main`.

 You can configure GitHub to disallow the other options if your team are on-board with the idea.